 China’s Personal Information Protection Law is poised to usher in a new era of privacy in the country.
 And for global organizations operating in China, it’s the latest of many such regulations that are forcing teams to take a deep look at data protection and incident response plans.

 Notably, at a time when data privacy incidents are all but unavoidable, organizations must take a proactive approach to incident response.
 Doing so requires teams to understand what’s required by global privacy laws, keep updated on new laws and changes to existing ones, introduce response plans that can go into action at a moment’s notice, and continually revisit those plans as regulations evolve.
+Automation will be essential.

 This type of proactive incident response is not only required by laws like China’s, but it can also help organizations reduce the costs associated with an incident.
 As a result, every organization must make these efforts a top priority.